 Police officers may threaten to call in drug enforcement and remind you that cooperation is easier.
 Even so, in this list of ten ground rules, staying calm and collected remains the best advice.

-Know Your Rights: Do not get tricked by the police.
+Know Your Rights UK Police: Do not get tricked!

 During a police interview you can determine your freedom status at any time and ask whether you are free to go?
 Police officers need evidence to detain you in custody.